 A Bright Future

-With so many qualities to admire about the Arabian horse and an exhibit such as the Arabian Galleries to promote it, the breed can look forward to maintaining its popularity in the horse community, according to Meyer.
+With so many qualities and rich history to admire about the Arabian horse and an exhibit such as the Arabian Galleries to promote it, the breed can look forward to maintaining its popularity in the horse community, according to Meyer.

 “The same qualities that propelled the Arabian horse throughout the world are what ensure its longevity and continued popularity,” she explains.
 “The Arabian has proven that it has the ability to adapt and be successful.
 One horse can serve as a mount for [adults] and children in multiple disciplines.
 In today’s economy, with ever increasing pressures on space and the environment, the ability to serve multiple demands bodes well for the Arabian breed.”

-Meyer believes two trends that have made their way into the Arabian horse industry will propel the breed into a successful future.
+Meyer believes two trends that have made their way into the Arabian horse industry will propel the breed into a successful future that will build upon its expansive history.

 “Probably one of the most significant new trends has been the natural horsemanship approach to training,” says Meyer.
 “It’s especially suited to the Arabian personality.
 Arabians are naturally curious and interested in people, and particularly enjoy the interaction that is so important in this type of training.
 Arabians learn much faster and are easier to deal with using this approach versus other methods of training that depend more on negative reinforcement.”